 When you first buy your dog, you will need to pick up a lot of dog supplies.
 From the essentials to all of those lovely toys and games.

-Here are some basic items you will need to buy
+Here are some of the basic items you’ll need to buy:

 - Puppy car crate

-When your pup grows up, you will need to replace many of these items in a larger size.
+Once your puppy is all grown up you’ll need to replace many of these items in a larger size.
 So at around 18 months old you will have a similar outlay again.